Juniper/ruby-junos-ez-stdlib/README.md

 # OVERVIEW

 A collection of Ruby classes to make Junos automation Easy.
 These are the 'standard' classes that support the following items:

   * Facts - for example, the version, serialnumber, etc.
   * L1 Ports - physical ports, like admin, speed, duplex
   * IP Ports - IPv4 ports
   * ... more TBD ...

+For more information about each topic, please refer to the **README_xyz.md** files.
+Suggested order:

+  * README_FRAMEWORK
+  * README_FACTS
+  * README_L1_PORTS
+  * README_IP_PORTS

 # EXAMPLE USAGE